FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 - Software DUTs show noisy trial results, leading to a big spread of possible discovered throughput values.
-- Throughput requires a loss of exactly zero frames, but the industry frequently allows for small but non-zero losses.
+- Throughput requires a loss of exactly zero frames, but the industry frequently allows for low but non-zero losses.
 - The definition of throughput is not clear when trial results are inconsistent.

 To address these problems,
-the MLRsearch test methodology specification employs the following enhancements:
+the MLRsearch test methodology employs the following enhancements:

 - Allow multiple short trials instead of one big trial per load.
   - Optionally, tolerate a percentage of trial results with higher loss.